data-scientist-ml1/Medical-NER/README.md

 # Medical-NER
 I had to present a demo for Named Entity Recognition NER on Medical text Data.
 I found [Stanza](https://stanfordnlp.github.io/stanza/biomed_model_usage.html) NLP Package suitable for my task but I was not able to integrate it with Spacy Displacy to show highlighted Entities because Spacy Model output and Stanza Model output for NER were very different.
 So I created this little script for the demo.
+I used [Streamlit](https://streamlit.io/) for UI.

 ![Demo NER](Demo_ner.PNG?raw=true "Title")